TamKengHong/Streamlit-RAG/README.md

-# Streamlit-RAG
-Multi-document RAG Q&A with Langchain + LanceDB + LMStudio.
+# Streamlit-RAG: Multi-document RAG Q&A with Langchain + LanceDB + LMStudio.

 Works completely offline and you can use your own local models.
 We use LM Studio llama3.2 for the LLM and nomic-embed-text for the embedder.